yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 Read more about [Community Discussions](https://carpentries.org/community_discussions/) on The Carpentries website.

-### Terminology

--   **Community Discussion**: an online meeting where instructors share experiences from teaching and obtain information while preparing to teach.
--   **Discussion Session Host**: member of The Carpentries community who facilitates a Pre- and Post Workshop Discussion, Themed Discussion Session and/or a Carpentries Conversation.

 ### Motivation

 1. The Carpentries is a community-led project and the community needs opportunity to interact.